ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 # ACE Groupcomm Error Identifiers {#error-types}

-In addition to what is defined in {{Section 9 of I-D.ietf-ace-key-groupcomm}}, this document defines new values that the Group Manager can use as error identifiers.
-These are used in error responses with Content-Format application/concise-problem-details+cbor {{RFC9290}}, as values of the 'error-id' field within the Custom Problem Detail entry 'ace-groupcomm-error' (see {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}).
+In addition to what is defined in {{Section 9 of RFC9594}}, this document defines new values that the Group Manager can use as error identifiers.
+These are used in error responses with Content-Format application/concise-problem-details+cbor {{RFC9290}}, as values of the 'error-id' field within the Custom Problem Detail entry 'ace-groupcomm-error' (see {{Section 4.1.2 of RFC9594}}).

 | Value | Description                      | Reference |
 |-------|----------------------------------|-----------|